 The software of the ABB Control System consists of a large number of source code modules, each of which are used to build the Control Builder or the controller system software or both.
 Figure 3 depicts this architecture, with emphasis on I/O and communication.
+Many modules are also used as part of other products, which are not discussed further here.
+This architecture is thus a product line architecture [5], although the company has not yet adopted a systematic product line approach.
 The boxes in the figure represent logical components of related functionality.
 Each logical component is implemented by a number of modules, and is not readily visible in the source code.